AryanSinghData8135/AryanSinghData8135/README.md

 * Power BI
 * Data Cleaning
 * Data Transformation
+* Data Visualization
 * Dashboard Development
-* MIS Reporting
+* MIS Reporting and Learning new Technologies.

 I have worked on academic and personal projects involving data analysis and Python programming.
-I enjoy solving real-world problems through technology and creating practical, data-driven solutions.
+I enjoy solving real-word problems through technology and creating practical, data-driven solutions.

 I am currently looking for opportunities to gain industry experience, collaborate on meaningful projects, and grow as a Data Analyst and Python Developer.

+I am a quick learner, dedicated to continuous growth, and expcited to start my professional journey in the IT Industry.

 ---